Relevant Public Lands

 The LDA is required to assess and report on relevant public lands as set out in Section 52 of the LDA Act 2021.

 The main objective of the report is to identify public lands that may have potential for future sustainable development, including the provision of new affordable homes.
-The lands identified are generally in key locations which have potential to be developed for housing.
-The LDA has assessed the lands and considers they have the potential to be developed in the future to deliver affordable and social housing and also support with building a stable pipeline of housing land supply that supports enhanced affordability now and into the future.
+The lands identified are in locations where there is a housing need, and the public lands may be underused or partially in use for other purposes and there may be. potential to better utilise or develop the lands for housing.
+The LDA has assessed the lands and considers that they may have the potential to be developed i to deliver affordable and social housing.

 The LDA Act can be read here.
-Section 52 of the LDA Act outlines the details of the Report.
+Section 52 of the LDA Act outlines what is required of the Report.
 The Act requires that the LDA assess all relevant public land in settlements of over 10,000 population.
-Currently there are 48 settlements that meet this criteria.
-This first Report focuses on the five cities of Dublin, Cork, Limerick and Galway and the five regional centres of Drogheda, Dundalk, Athlone Letterkenny and Sligo
+Currently there are 55 settlements that meet these criteria.
+This first Report focused on the five cities of Dublin, Cork, Limerick and Galway and the five regional centres of Drogheda, Dundalk, Athlone Letterkenny and Sligo.
+The second report updates on the findings of the first report and examines the remaining 45 settlements.

 The LDA utilised the Register of Relevant Public Lands to review relevant land and assess whether it is fit for the purpose of providing affordable housing.
 This was as a stepped process consisting of: